Speedball (video game): Reception

 Speedball received scores of 862 (MS-DOS) and 834 (Atari ST) out of 1000 from ACE, 79% from Mean Machines and 57% from Power Play.
 The game won the 1989 Golden Joystick Game Of The Year award.
 Computer Gaming World gave the game a positive review, praising its graphics and long-lasting gameplay.
 It was also voted Best 16-bit Game of the Year at the Golden Joystick Awards.

 The game's Master System port was given a 90% by French magazine Joypad.
 The One magazine in 1991 rated the game five out of five stars for the Amiga, Atari ST and PC.

 Sequels

 Speedball was succeeded by Speedball 2: Brutal Deluxe.
 Speedball 2 had a greater and more lasting popularity than Speedball, and has been remade and republished a number of times.

+A modern re-imagining of the game is released by Rebellion Developments in 2026 for the Microsoft Windows, Playstation 5 and Xbox Series X|S.